hackerspace-ntnu/website-next/CONTRIBUTING.md

 This will generate new migrations into the `@/server/db/migrations` directory.

+> [!WARNING]
+> Only generate new migrations when you are sure the changes you have made to the database are correct and are final.
+When you are making changes rapidly use the `db:push` command instead.

 If you want to run the generated migrations on your database you can run:

 ```bash